rozha/ansible_playbooks/README.md

 `curl -s -X GET -H "Content-Type: application/json" -H "Authorization: Bearer API_TOKEN" "https://api.digitalocean.com/v2/account/keys?page=1&per_page=100" | python -m json.tool`

 Make sure to replace **API_TOKEN** with your actual DO API token.
-You can also append `| grep -E '"(id|name)"'` to the command provided above to see only ids and names of your keys.
+You can also append `| grep -E '"(id|name)"'` to the command provided above to limit the output to ids and names only.
 There are other params such as image name, region, and vm size which can accept only predefined values.
 To list those values, refer to https://developers.digitalocean.com/documentation/v2/.
 Another option is to use [doctl](https://github.com/digitalocean/doctl "doctl github page"), e.g.

 `doctl compute ssh-key ls`

+`doctl compute image list-distribution`

+`doctl compute region ls`

 ### Supported variables and their default values